-% of ' Total Claims Closed Dollars Paid BI claims closed in the accident year reported 37% 12% BI claims closed one year after the accident year reported 79% 51% BI claims closed two years after the accident year reported 93% 75% BI claims closed three years after the accident year reported 97% 88%
+% of Total Claims Closed Dollars Paid BI claims closed in the accident year reported 36% 12% BI claims closed one year after the accident year reported 78% 50% BI claims closed two years after the accident year reported 94% 76% BI claims closed three years after the accident year reported 97% 88%

-BI claims closed in the accident year reported are generally the smaller and less complex claims that settle for approximately \$6,000 to \$7,000 on average, whereas the total average settlement, once all claims are closed for a particular accident year, is approximately \$16,000 to \$22,000.
+BI claims closed in the accident year reported are generally the smaller and less complex claims that settle for approximately \$8,000 to \$9,000 on average, whereas the total average settlement, once all claims are closed for a particular accident year, is approximately \$17,000 to \$27,000.
 The Company creates incurred and paid loss triangles to estimate ultimate losses utilizing historical payment and reserving patterns and evaluates the results of this analysis against its frequency and severity analysis to establish BI loss reserves.
 The Company adjusts development factors to account for inflation trends it sees in loss severity.
 As a larger proportion of claims from an accident year are settled, there emerges a higher degree of certainty for the loss reserves established for that accident year.
-At December 31, 2021, the accident years that are most likely to develop are the 2019 through 2021 accident years; however, it is possible that older accident years could develop as well.
+At December 31, 2022, the accident years that are most likely to develop are the 2020 through 2022 accident years; however, it is possible that older accident years could develop as well.

 In general, the Company expects that historical claims trends will continue with costs tending to increase, which is generally consistent with historical data, and therefore the Company believes that it is reasonable to expect inflation to continue.
-Many potential factors can affect the BI inflation rate, including changes in claims handling process, changes in statutes and regulations, the number of litigated files, increased use of medical procedures such as MRIs and epidural injections, general economic factors, timeliness of claims adjudication, vehicle safety, weather patterns, social inflation, and gasoline prices, among other factors; however, the magnitude of the impact of such factors on the inflation rate is unknown.
+Many potential factors can affect the BI inflation rate, including changes in claims handling process, changes in statutes and regulations, the number of litigated files, increased use of medical procedures such as MRIs and epidural injections, general economic factors, timeliness of claims adjudication, vehicle safety, weather patterns, changes in the relative percentages of single- and multi-car accidents, social inflation, and gasoline prices, among other factors; however, the magnitude of the impact of such factors on the inflation rate is unknown.

-The Company began experiencing a significant decrease in loss frequency in March of 2020 primarily resulting from the shelter-in-place orders issued by state and local governments in response to the COVID-19 pandemic, although it began to increase as more drivers returned to the road following the gradual reopening of businesses in California and other states.
-In addition, the COVID-19 pandemic created greater uncertainty in the reserve estimates: A greater number of large claims may emerge from the 2020 and 2021 accident years compared to the prior accident years as claimants may be reluctant to go to a medical provider due to the pandemic but subsequently seek monetary compensation to ease the economic hardship attributable to the pandemic.
-A lower percentage of minor accidents with lower average severity experienced during the pandemic are likely to push the total average severity higher.
-There is reduced subrogation potential due to increased single-vehicle accidents during 2020 and 2021.
-Automobile parts and labor costs will be higher if further supply shortages emerge due to the prolonged pandemic.
-Based on these factors and uncertainty attributable to the pandemic, the reserve estimates for the 2020 and 2021 accident years are subject to a greater degree of variability.
+The Company's automobile line of insurance business experienced a rapid drop in loss frequency in the second quarter of 2020 due to reduced driving following the outbreak of the pandemic.
+Since then, loss frequency has increased and is now near pre-pandemic levels.
+In 2022, inflationary trends accelerated to their highest level since the 1980s.
+Excessive inflation led to significant increases in loss severities related to vehicle repairs and bodily injuries.
+In addition, the COVID-19 pandemic created greater uncertainty in the reserve estimates: A greater number of large claims may emerge from the 2020, 2021 and 2022 accident years compared to the prior accident years as claimants may be reluctant to go to a medical provider due to the pandemic but subsequently seek monetary compensation to ease the economic hardship attributable to the pandemic.
+Based on these factors and uncertainty attributable to the pandemic and inflation, the reserve estimates for the 2020, 2021 and 2022 accident years are subject to a greater degree of variability.

-The Company believes that it is reasonably possible that the California automobile BI severity could vary from recorded amounts by as much as 12%, 8% and 6% for 2021, 2020 and 2019 accident years, respectively; however, the variation could be more or less than these amounts.
+The Company believes that it is reasonably possible that the California automobile BI severity could vary from recorded amounts by as much as 12%, 8% and 6% for 2022, 2021 and 2020 accident years, respectively; however, the variation could be more or less than these amounts.

-During the years 2017 through 2021, the changes in the loss severity amounts for the three preceding accident years from the prior year amounts (BI severity variance from prior year) have ranged as follows:
+During the years 2018 through 2022, the changes in the loss severity amounts for the three preceding accident years from the prior year amounts (BI severity variance from prior year) have ranged as follows: